Last updated: July 21, 2021

 You will have to submit all original documents at the consulate or post.
 The official handling your case will make copies of your documents and promptly return them to you.
 You will also be asked to sign your application, endorse your passport photos, and pay the application fee.

-Once you successfully submit the application and all required documents, plus the fee of A$282, you should expect to receive your passport within three weeks.
+Once you successfully submit the application and all required documents, plus the fee of AUD$282, you should expect to receive your passport within three weeks.

-If you’re in a hurry, you can apply for a priority passport for an additional fee of A$186.
-In this case, your application should be processed and your passport issued within two business days of receiving your application.
+If you’re in a hurry, you can apply for a priority passport for an additional fee of AUD$301.
+In this case, your application should be processed, and your passport issued within three weeks of receiving your application.

-For Australians applying overseas, you’ be able to receive your passport, but will be expected to pay an additional fee of A$105.
+For Australians applying overseas, you’ll be able to receive your passport, but will be expected to pay an additional fee of AUD$135.
 And yes, Australia does allow citizens to hold multiple citizenships and passports.